geoserver/geoserver/doc/en/user/source/gettingstarted/web-admin-quickstart/index.rst

    *Login*

-Once logged in, the status screen changes to show all the available admin functions.
+Once logged in, the Welcome screen changes to show the available admin functions.
+These are available from links under the sections on the left-hand menu.

 Server
 ------